FreeCAD/FreeCAD-documentation/wiki/FreeCAD-BRLCAD_integration.md

 3. Get familiar with the BRL-CAD API
 4. Understand how FreeCAD parametric objects (features) are constructed and work, and how the view provider system works.
 We will basically be constructing FreeCAD view providers around BRL-CAD objects
 5. Also study the command-line interface tools offered by BRL-CAD, and assess if and how any of these could be put into use
-6. Implement basic import: Allow to open a BRL-CAD database and display its contents in FreeCAD
+6. Implement basic import   * Allow to open a BRL-CAD database and display its contents in FreeCAD
-7. Implement a couple of BRL-CAD-based objects: Or, how to use the FreeCAD modelling tools to produce BRL-CAD objects
+7. Implement a couple of BRL-CAD-based objects   * Or, how to use the FreeCAD modelling tools to produce BRL-CAD objects
-8. Implement basic saving: How the BRL-CAD-based FreeCAD objects can be saved to a BRL-CAD database, and design a strategy for possible support of other FreeCAD objects
+8. Implement basic saving   * How the BRL-CAD-based FreeCAD objects can be saved to a BRL-CAD database, and design a strategy for possible support of other FreeCAD objects

 ## Expected Outcome